iiasa/Condor_run_R/configuring.md

 Synonyms: NAME, EXPERIMENT, PROJECT

-The run to be submitted can be given a short descriptive label.
+Label/name of your project/experiment that is conducted by performing the run.
 This label will be used to rename output files such that they do not overwrite output files from other runs.
 It is also used to create a subdirectory of CONDOR_DIR where run managment artifacts such a log files are placed.
 The LABEL should therefore be short and contain only characters that are valid in file names.
 You can use `{}` expansions as part of the label.

 Note that a unique sequence number (the Condor "cluster" number) will also be used to (re)name the output files and artifacts so that name collisions are also avoided when using the same label for multiple runs.